logo

 How to Become a Radiology Technologist in Kentucky

 The KBMIRT requires that any individual who operates radiation-emitting equipment in a medical setting be licensed.
-The KBMIRT grants a general radiation license to practitioners of radiography, nuclear medicine, radiation therapy, and to radiology assistants.
+The KBMIRT grants a general radiation license in the categories of radiography, nuclear medicine (including nuclear medicine advanced associate), radiation therapy, and radiology assistant.
 Candidates for licensure must complete the following steps:

-1. Complete an accredited educational program in a chosen discipline.
+- Complete an accredited educational program in a recognized discipline.
 Candidates for licensure must complete an educational program in their chosen discipline.
 The KBMIRT recognizes programs accredited by the JRCERT, the JRCNMT, or an accrediting agency recognized by the ARRT.

 A Limited X-ray Machine Operator (LXMO) license is also offered by the KBMIRT.
 This license allows holders to perform x-ray examinations of designated parts of the body under supervision.
 To pursue this license, candidates must first complete a KBMIRT-approved x-ray technology program.
 Candidates must also pass the Kentucky Limited Scope Exam.
 Qualified candidates may submit a completed application to the KBMIRT, and approved applicants will be granted a license.